space-group-research/mpmc/docssrc/tutorial.rst

 BSSP H\ :sub:`2` + MOF5 Simulation (uVT) with NVIDIA CUDA
 =========================================================

+This is the second tutorial with the sole exception of the switch :code:`cuda on`.
+MPMC needs to be compiled with cuda and a cuda capable GPU must be present.

 1D Chain Replay
 ===============

-Here we use 'ensemble replay' to read in a series of increasingly larger 1D-chain samples (starting from 2-atoms and up to 512).

-Each component of the energy is re-calcualte for each sample, for various potential options (one sec of potential options per input file).
+Here we use :code:`ensemble replay` to read in a series of increasingly larger 1D-chain samples (starting from 2-atoms and up to 512).
+Each component of the energy is re-calculated for each sample, for various potential options (the different input files).
 One may take the energy output files and process them (via scale.sh) to check for the small-size scalability and accuracy of our calculations.

 3D Chain Replay